CareSet/COVID_Hospital_PUF/ReadMe.md

 ### How to make meaningful capacity metrics for further study?
-As you seek to create meaningful metrics from this data… be aware that there are some “very small” numbers in some rows of data that should receive special attention  in order to get meaningful information from metrics/ratios.
+As you seek to create meaningful metrics from this data, be aware that there are some “very small” numbers in some rows of data that should receive special attention in order to get meaningful information from metrics/ratios.
 Anyone analyzing this data, should remain aware of invalid ratios created by very small numbers.

 | Example Metrics for Adult Hospitalizations  | Formula |
 | ------------- | ------------- |